e-clearing-net/OCHP/OCHP.md

 upload has to be done in the following way:

  * CMS sends the AddCDRs.req PDU.
- * CHS responds with: AddCDRs.conf PDU.
+ * CHS responds with an AddCDRs.conf PDU.